ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/protect-against-threats.md

 ## Part 5 - Additional settings to configure

-In addition to configuring protection from malware, malicious URLs and files, phishing, and spam, we recommend that you configure zero-hour auto purge and audit logging.
+In addition to configuring protection from malware, malicious URLs and files, phishing, and spam, we recommend that you configure your zero-hour auto purge and audit logging settings.

 ### Zero-hour auto purge for email